- Observatory Stargazing – Spring 2016 Open House Nights

-The Physics Department at Middlebury College will again host an Open House night at the College Observatory this autumn.
-The observatory, located atop McCardell Bicentennial Hall, will be open to the public for viewing the heavens on Friday evening, October 9, from 8:00 PM until 9:30 PM, provided the skies are mostly clear.
+The Physics Department at Middlebury College will again host Open House nights at the College Observatory this spring.
+The observatory, located atop McCardell Bicentennial Hall, will be open to the public for viewing the heavens on Friday evenings, April 29 and May 6, from 9:00 PM until 10:30 PM, provided the skies are mostly clear.

-Visible through our telescopes will be a number of interesting stars, star clusters, and nebulae.
-There is no set program for the Open House nights; the public is invited at any time between 8:00 PM and 9:30 PM.
+Jupiter will be in the evening sky on both of these dates.
+Also visible through our telescopes will be a number of interesting stars, star clusters, and nebulae.
+There is no set program for the Open House nights; the public is invited at any time between 9:00 PM and 10:30 PM.

 The observatory dome houses a 24-inch computer-controlled telescope.
 Additional, smaller telescopes will also be available on the roof deck for observing the night sky.